zacharywatson1129/FX-To-Do-List-Manager/README.md

 <img src="images/JavaFX_Logo.png" width="120" title="hover text">

+The application utilizes a suimple SQLite database.
 Allows for creation of to-do items where the status can be toggled between 'Not complete', 'Partially complete', and 'Complete'.
 Each item, at creation, is assigned a priority, chosen from the dropdown box, either 'Low', 'Medium', or 'High'.
 You can toggle the status of the item as you complete it, if desired.